pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 - TB
 - Drill x2
 > X Special turn 1 (WA does 18-22)
-> If Sky Attack Turn 1, KO Pidgeot with Blizzard, EQ Alakazam, and X Acc on Rhydon (1/4 to Fury Attack), Drill all
+> If Sky Attack Turn 1, KO Pidgeot with Blizzard, EQ Alakazam, and X Acc on Rhydon (1/4 to Fury Attack), Drill all.